dnwissel/sib_ai_benchmark/README.md

 ### Commands to run

-The following commands are supposed to be run under the `sib_ai_benchmark` folder
+The following commands are supposed to be run under the `sib_ai_benchmark` folder.

 Comparing preprocessing steps on flat models.
 They are supposed to be run separately.